wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 an epoch-based persistence model by generating log entries on write requests and using a dedicated thread to commit the log entries in the background.

+2. Undo logging is better for write-dominant workloads while redo is for read-dominant.
+A logging design can dynamically switch between these two by monitoring the ratio of writes in the runtime.

 This paper presents libnvmmio, a user-space file system extension to support efficient failure-atomic semantics on Byte-Addressable Non-Volatile Memory (NVM).
 Libnvmmio acts as an intermediate module between the user space system